wonderingstill

 In today's readings for the mass, Ezekiel receives a supersensible meaning to the confounding events of the sensible world: our city is gone because God has departed from it, appalled by our unfaithfulness.
 His vision makes sense of Jerusalem’s destruction as a divine evacuation.

-And the glory of the LORD went up from the cherubim to the threshold of the house; and the house was filled with the cloud, and the court was full of the brightness of the glory of the LORD.
+The glory of the LORD rose from above the cherubim, towards the threshold of the Temple; the Temple was filled by the cloud and the court was full of the brightness of the glory of the LORD.

-Then the glory of the LORD went forth from the threshold of the house, and stood over the cherubim. – Ezekiel 10:4, 18 (RSV-CE)
+Then the glory of the LORD came out over the Temple threshold and paused over the cherubim. - Ezk 10:4, 18 (RNJB)

 Where, then, is God?